Mr-Thop/SQL-And-Data-Visualisation-Agent/README.md

 This system uses Google’s generative AI (Gemini) to translate natural language into MySQL queries.
 It then connects to a MySQL database and executes the generated query.
 The architecture includes:

-- **LLM Agent**: Uses Google's Gemini AI to generate SQL queries from natural language.
+- **LLM Agent**: Uses Google's Gemini API to generate SQL queries from natural language.
 - **Authentication Agent**: Manages MySQL authentication and connects to the database.
 - **Database Agent**: Executes the generated SQL queries against the connected MySQL database.
 - **User Agent**: Facilitates interaction between the user and the system, managing database connections and query executions.